react-navigation/react-navigation.github.io/website/blog/2019-11-04-binding-react-navigation-5-to-ui-kitten.md

 In this example, we've implemented a Drawer Navigator with `createDrawerNavigator` and used it to display on the Home screen.
 We have also added `AboutScreen` to demonstrate navigation directly from the Drawer menu.

 Just like Top/Bottom tab navigators, the drawer navigator also has a special property for declaring custom drawer view.
-Use a `contentComponent` property to pass the custom view to the navigator. `Open ./src/scenes/home/drawer-home.component.tsx` file and add the following code:
+Use a `drawerContent` property to pass the custom view to the navigator. `Open ./src/scenes/home/drawer-home.component.tsx` file and add the following code:

 ```js
 import React from 'react';